- Residential Life

 Towels and washcloths

-Shower slippers, flip-flops
+Shower slippers or flip-flops

 Personal toiletries w/carrying caddy

-Computer and computer cords, Ethernet cable
+Computer, cables, cords, Ethernet cable

 Power strip/surge protector

-Lightbulbs, CFL only*
+Lightbulbs, LED or CFL *

 Push pins, non-stick adhesive squares for hanging posters

 Postage stamps, envelopes, etc.